 Toxins are all around us and we unknowingly ingest them all the time.
 They are chemicals and impurities in the air, in our food and water; even in the products we use every day.

 At home: Some of our clothing fabrics, carpeting and upholstered furniture are treated with chemical-laden flame retardants that are hazardous to our bodies.
 Air fresheners and candles can contain toxic chemicals too.
 Many common household cleaners and pesticides are loaded with petrochemicals.
 Since they were meant to kill mold, mildew and bugs, it is no surprise that these products that are extremely harmful to our bodies.
-And speaking of pesticides, even if we eliminate them from our homes some cities are now spraying from above to kill mosquitoes, ironically to reduce the spread of viruses.
+Even if we eliminate pesticides from our homes, some cities are now spraying from above to kill mosquitoes, ironically to reduce the spread of viruses.

 On our skin: Synthetic ingredients used in fragrances can cause respiratory issues, allergic reactions and skin infections.
 Sodium laurel sulfates, which are commonly used to clean car engines, are also found in soaps and shampoos.
 Many toothpastes contain both SLS and aspartame.
 (Can I get an “EWW”??)

-In the water: As if all that were not scary enough, our water systems contain lead and have been treated with chlorine, fluoride and over hundreds of other chemicals that can be harmful when ingested at certain high levels.
+In the water: As if all that were not scary enough, our water systems contain lead and have been treated with chlorine, fluoride, medications, and over hundreds of other chemicals that can be harmful when ingested at certain high levels.

 So, what is detoxification and it be helpful?